 Like federal law, North Carolina does not require rest or meal breaks for employees over the age of 15.
 For employees ages 14-15, a 30-minute break is required after five hours of work.
 If an employer does provide breaks, that employer must pay you for the time off unless the break is 30 minutes or longer.

 Under North Carolina law, an employer may only deduct from an employee's wages if this is required by law (e.g. taxes), or if the employee and employer agree in writing either to a specific deduction or to a blanket deduction for unspecified amounts.
 For blanket deductions, the employee must be informed in advance of the specific deductions before they happen.
 While employers, following these rules, may reduce pay for regular work hours to the minimum wage level, (s)he cannot reduce the pay of overtime hours.
 In addition, an employer may deduct for cash shortages, inventory shortages, or similar loss or damage the employee has caused, but the employer must get the employee's written approval for such deductions and must provide notice seven days before making the deduction (the notice is not applicable in case of termination).
 If the employee has been arrested in relation to the shortage, loss, or damage, the employee can deduct without fulfilling those requirements.

 Do not delay in contacting the North Carolina Department of Labor to file a claim.
-There are strict time limits in which charges of wage-and-hour violations must be filed.
-As there is a 2-year statute of limitations on all wage claims cases with the state of North Carolina, if you wait more than two years after you are owed wages, the Department cannot do anything for you.
+There are strict time limits in which charges of wage and hour violations must be filed.
+There is a two-year statute of limitations on all wage claims cases with the state of North Carolina, so if you wait more than two years after you are owed wages to file a complaint, the Department cannot do anything for you.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the North Carolina Department of Labor.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the North Carolina Department of Labor.